-Last but not least was the most troubled and complex of all the patients, Jane March’s implicitly Sofia Coppola and Dorothy linked Rose Dexter, who spent most of the film pretending to be her dead brother, Richie Dexter.
-When she wasn’t passing herself off as Richie, Rose was usually pretending to be the ironically named Bonnie, the film’s implicit Wicked Witch of the West, a truly bewitching character who used her beauty and sensuality to wrap Buck, Capa, Clark, Heinz and Sondra around her finger and who implicitly symbolized the equally bewitching art of film.
-Significanlty, the slow discovery that Rose was having a relationship with all of the other patients and with Capa reminded us that Sheryl Lee’s Laura Palmer was slowly discovered to be having relationships with all sorts of people in the town of Twin Peaks, WA in the allegorical Lynch telefilm series, TWIN PEAKS (1990-1), and the allegorical Lynch film, TWIN PEAKS: FIRE WALK WITH ME (1992), reaffirming the implicit Lynch roasting intent of the film.
+Last but not least was the most troubled and complex of all the patients, the implicitly Dorothy and Sofia Coppola linked Rose Dexter-played by Jane March-who spent most of the film pretending to be her dead brother, Richie Dexter.
+When she wasn’t passing herself off as Richie, Rose was usually pretending to be the ironically named Bonnie, the film’s implicit Wicked Witch of the West, a truly bewitching character who used her beauty and sensuality to wrap Buck, Capa, Clark, Heinz and Sondra around her finger and who implicitly symbolized the equally bewitching and heartbreaking power of film art.
+Significanlty, the slow discovery that Rose was having a relationship with all of the other patients and with Capa reminded us that lovely Laura Palmer-played by Sheryl Lee-was slowly discovered to be having relationships with all sorts of people in the fog enshrouded and haunted town of Twin Peaks, WA in the twilit and allegorical David Lynch telemoving painting series, TWIN PEAKS (1990-1), and the twilit and allegorical Lynch moving painting, TWIN PEAKS: FIRE WALK WITH ME (1992), implying that Lynch was being addressed in COLOR OF NIGHT.